How to Take Peptides: What Are the Benefits of Oral Supplements?The Benefits of Oral Peptides Versus Injections

 Researchers have conducted numerous rodent studies on BPC-157 that show it has protective effects extending beyond the stomach and intestinal tract.
 BPC-157 has been shown to benefit ulcers in the stomach, intestinal damage such as fistulas and inflammatory disorders, bone and joint healing and growth rates, and organ damage.
 It also has some influences on the brain.
 Researchers have observed marked protective effects when BPC-157 is administered to rats alongside a research toxin or damaging surgical procedure.

-More research is needed to clarify whether BPC-157 has multiple mechanisms of action, but current research suggests BPC-157 influences several growth factors usually involved in angiogenesis (the production of blood vessels) and other factors involved in regeneration following damage.
+More research is needed to clarify whether BPC-157 has multiple mechanisms of action, but current research suggests BPC-157 influences several muscle growth factors usually involved in angiogenesis (the production of blood vessels) and other factors involved in regeneration following damage.
 (26)

 If you are taking BPC-157 orally, you don’t need to worry about precisely what volume to take.
 Just swallow one pill a day or whatever dosage as instructed on the box.